antothom/seminararbeit-antoine-thomas/Data_Analysis.md

 |-------------------:|
 |          0.3197654 |

+In the course of the further analysis, room rates had to be assumed for the high demand phase, the Oktoberfest, as well as the ordinary demand phases.
+For this purpose, the corresponding previously defined average values (401€/night at times of the Oktoberfest, 123€/night in normal demand phases) were used.

 ### Hotel market performance in Munich

 To obtain general data on the performance of hotels in Munich, the